 The cell membranes and mitochondria data cases are challenging for automated approaches due to their categories of feature morphology: convoluted sheets and volumes, respectively.
 The goal is to trace the cell or mitochondria outline accurately, but there are only finite resources to do so.
 In addition, the features of interest are complex and cannot be easily automatically detected or shape-encoded, although for the mitochondria data sets the customized scripting approach taken for the bacteria may possibly be applied with further customization.
-Fortunately, the membrane and mitochondria themselves only represent a small fraction of the entire volume, hence manual tracing is a straightforward albeit time-consuming approach.
+Fortunately, the membrane and mitochondria themselves only represent a small fraction of the entire volume and hence, manual tracing is a straightforward albeit time-consuming approach.
 Manual tracing is also the method of choice for such data sets when the contrast is rather low and the boundaries are rather fuzzy.
 As a result, even if they constitute a significant portion of the data sets, such convoluted sheets must be manually traced, simply due to the lack of a better alternative.

 The plant data set posed its own challenges because the goal was to segment all objects, which are densely spaced and make up a crowded scenery.
-Displaying the density as-is would enable measurements about the shape and organization of the objects, but as manually segmenting each filamentous object is too costly, automatic thresholding was employed instead.
+Displaying the density as-is would enable measurements about the shape and organization of the objects, but because manually segmenting each filamentous object is too costly, automatic thresholding was employed instead.

 The various steps and corresponding results in creating a 3D model have been displayed here, but more importantly, the data characteristics and personal criteria found to be crucial in determining the best path of segmentation have also been elucidated.
-The important characteristics of the image data itself include what is described here as contrast, crowdedness, crispness, and the number of different features (such as organelles, filaments, membranes) or shapes.
+The important characteristics of the image data itself include what is described here as contrast, crowdedness, crispness, and the number of different shapes or features (such as organelles, filaments, membranes).
 Subjective criteria to consider include the desired objective of segmentation (measuring/counting, skeletonized representation of the data/displaying volumes in 3D renderings), morphological characteristics of the feature of interest (linear, elongated, networked, complex, convoluted), the density of features of interest in relation to the entire volume (the fraction of the objects that are important and need to be extracted), and balancing the tradeoffs of expending resources to the segmentation’s fidelity of the original data and the decreasing return on the investment resulting in incremental improvements for substantially higher allocation of resources.

 The field of image segmentation has significantly matured over the recent years, yet there is no silver bullet, no algorithm or program that can do it all.
-Data set sizes have grown from hundreds of megabytes to routinely tens of gigabytes and are now starting to exceed terabytes, making manual segmentation near impossible.
-Thus, more resources need to be invested in the clever and time-effective feature extraction approaches that mimick the human decision making process.
+Data set sizes have grown from hundreds of megabytes to routinely tens of gigabytes, and they are now starting to exceed terabytes, making manual segmentation near impossible.
+Thus, more resources need to be invested in the clever and time-effective feature extraction approaches that mimic the human decision making process.
 Such efforts will need to be combined with (1) geographic information system (GIS)-based semantic hierarchical data bases (similar to Google Earth), (2) data abstraction techniques (i.e., transitioning from a voxel to geometric/volumetric representation) compatible with computer assisted design (CAD) software in order to significantly reduce the amount of data and thus enabling the display of larger volumes35, (3) simulation techniques, as they are frequently used in the engineering disciplines, as well as (4) advanced animation and movie making capabilities, including fly-through animations (similar to what is developed for the gaming industry).